Fadzayi Mahere

 Fadzayi Mahere (born 30 July 1985) is a Zimbabwean lawyer and politician who quit as Member of Parliament for Mount Pleasant Constituency in Harare.
 She was the National Spokesperson for the Citizens Coalition for Change, a political party in Zimbabwe between 2022 and 2023.
-After a career in legal advocacy, she emerged around April 2016 first as an independent parliamentary candidate, and participatd in the 2018 elections.
+After a career in legal advocacy, she emerged around April 2016 first as an independent parliamentary candidate, and participated in the 2018 elections.
 However, in 2019 she joined MDC Alliance and subsequently won the Mount Pleasant in the 2023 harmonised elections before quitting on 26 January 2024.
 During the 2016–2017 Zimbabwe protests, she was arrested several times.

 Early life and education

 Fadzayi Mahere grew up in Mount Pleasant, Harare, and attended Arundel School.

 She enrolled in 2004 at the University of Zimbabwe, where she obtained a Bachelor of Law Honours degree (LLB Hons) in 2008.
 In 2010 she enrolled at the University of Cambridge for a Master of Laws degree in International Criminal Law & International Commercial Litigation, graduating in 2011.